PipedreamHQ/pipedream/docs/docs/migrate-from-v1/README.md

 ### When will the new (v2) workflow builder be the default builder for all customers?

-v2 is currently an opt in feature, you can still create and edit v1 workflows if you have an grandfathered account.
+By default, existing users will still default to the v1 builder.
+You can create new v2 workflows from the dropdown menu next to the New workflow button.

-We will not make the v2 builder the default workflow experience until we have reached feature parity with v1 by providing paths to overcome the [limitations of v2](#known-gaps-limitations).
+if you'd like to default to the v2 builder when creating new workflows, you can change the **Builder Version** in [your account settings](https://pipedream.com/settings/account).

 ### When will I no longer be able to create v1 workflows?

-There is currently no deprecation date for v1 workflows, we will continue to support of v1 workflows until we have feature parity with v2.
+There is currently no deprecation date for v1 workflows.
+We will continue to support of v1 workflows until we have feature parity with v2.

 When this date becomes clear we will provide assistance to automatically and assist migrate v1 to v2 workflows for you.